Qfd/cryptionary/README.md

 [Wikipedia Entry](https://en.wikipedia.org/wiki/ARDOR)
 [Source Code](https://bitbucket.org/Jelurida/ardor/src)

-Successor to [NXT](#nxt).
-It has a number of "child-chains" and coins in an attempt to solve scalability issues.
+A blockchain & coin with a focus on business applications, that is the successor to [NXT](#nxt).
+It has a number of "child-chains" and coins in an attempt to solve scalability issues, the first of which is called "Ignis".

 ## Bancor